RJT1990/RJT1990.github.io/_posts/2021-05-09-mastering-uncertainty.md

 ### Don’t chase status

-Status is a game of appearances: optimizing for it makes you hollow and dependent on someone else's brand.
-Focus instead on fundamentals and what actually changes the world for the better.
+Status is a game of appearances: optimizing for it makes you hollow and dependent on someone else.
+Focus on fundamentals and what changes the world for the better.

 ### Focus on the future not the present

 The present is dominated by those who planned yesterday: the game is already lost.
-Focus on the frontier where you have the space and headstart to make a difference.
+Focus on the frontier where you have a headstart to make a difference.

 ### Max not average score

-Focusing on average score leads to overoptimization for the short-term and incremental work.
-Focusing on a maximum score allows you to focus on breakthroughs and the ideas that really count.
+Focusing on average score overoptimizes for the short-term and incremental work.
+Focusing on max score directs you towards breakthroughs and the ideas that really count.

-### Set ambitious timelines.
+### Set ambitious timelines

-Targets affect the underlying reality which in turn changes the appropriateness of the target.
-So it's better to be ambitious as possible so people don't anchor to a slower timetable.
+Targets affect people's motivations which affects the appropriateness of the target.
+A better fixed point: be ambitious as possible so people don't anchor to a slower timetable.

 ---------------------------------------